acltc/oop/readme.md

 A. A Song should have the following attributes:

+title - The name of the song.
-artist - The creator of the Song.
-This will be represented using a string. duration - The length of a Song in seconds.
-This will be represented by a number. lyrics - The lyrics of the Song.
+artist - The creator of the song.
+This will be represented using a string. duration - The length of a song in seconds.
+This will be represented by a number. lyrics - The lyrics of the song.
 This will be represneted with a string.

-One should be able to call the artist, duration, and lyrics methods on a particular Song instance to view any of those pieces of information.
+One should be able to call the title, artist, duration, and lyrics methods on a particular Song instance to view any of those pieces of information.

 B. A Song should also have a play method, which will "play" the song.
 Depending on your hardware, how you play the Song will vary.
 If you're on a Mac, you can use the following to actually get your computer to sound out the lyrics: